Home / Glossary / Latino / Latina

 2023 · entry updated 2024-03-01 VERIFIED

-“Umbrella terms referring to residents or citizens of the United States with Latin American ancestry.
-Latina is the feminine form of Latino and means a woman or girl.
-Use Latina(s) for a woman or women; use Latino(s) for a man or men.
-Latino is principally used west of the Mississippi, where it has displaced Chicano and Mexican American.
-In 2011, the Los Angeles Times amended its style guide to advise journalists to use Latino over Hispanic in virtually all circumstances 'in keeping with the practices and sensibilities of residents of our region.'
-Federal policy defines 'Latino' not as a race, but as an ethnicity; it notes that Latinos can be of any race.”
+“Latino is principally used west of the Mississippi, where it has displaced Chicano and Mexican American.
+In 2011, the Los Angeles Times amended its style guide to advise journalists to use Latino over Hispanic in virtually all circumstances 'in keeping with the practices and sensibilities of residents of our region.'”

-DSG provides the geographic anchor — Latino is principally Western US and has displaced Chicano and Mexican American in many Western contexts.
+DSG provides the geographic anchor — Latino is principally Western U.S. and has displaced Chicano and Mexican American in many Western contexts.
 Cites the LA Times 2011 stylebook change as the institutional inflection point.
 Confirms the federal-policy 'ethnicity not race' construction (parallel to the Hispanic entry).

 “Whether to use the terms African American or Black, Hispanic American, Latinx or Latino, Native American or American Indian, and Pacific Islander or Asian American depends on a variety of conditions, including your intended audiences' geographic location, age, generation, and, sometimes, political orientation.”